Guest Editors: Professor Laura Tarzia & Doctor Nicola Sheeran

 • LGBTIQ+ people’s experiences of RCA

-Manuscripts should be formatted according to the Reproductive Health submission guidelines and submitted via the online submission system.
-All articles will undergo the journals full standard peer-review process and will be published upon acceptance.
-In the submission system please select the correct series title and also indicate in the covering letter that the manuscript is to be considered for this special series.
+All articles have undergone the journals full standard peer-review process.
 More information about the series and the journal, including full aims & scope and Editorial Board, can be found on the journal website.
 For submission enquiries please contact the Editors at firstname.lastname@example.org.

 This Special Issue is now closed to submissions.